McMasterRS/WARIO/README.md

 # WARIO backend

-Test package for the wario backend
+Backend for the WARIO data pipeline system